I have exposed an insane number of reward applications during the past three years.

 You will never get paid, despite watching millions of videos!

-If you see an advert showing people earning lots of money by playing a specific game, don’t install it.
+Don’t install it if you see an advert showing people earning lots of money by playing a specific game.

-Boycott app developers who are misleading thousands of people and wasting their precious time.
+Boycott app developers who mislead thousands of people and waste their precious time.

 Many people who fall victim to such fraudulent apps are in a delicate financial situation.

-They believe the lies because they lack proper information on how these applications work.
+They believe the lies because they lack accurate information on how these applications work.

 That’s why it’s so important that content creators speak out the truth and warn people because they don’t deserve to be exploited like this.